-Activities : Birding, Child-Friendly, Culture, Hiking, Kayaking, Triple/Quad Cabins
+Activities : Birding, Child-Friendly, Culture, Hiking, Kayaking, Photography, Triple/Quad Cabins

-Depart Edmonton for your flight to Cambridge Bay, a remote outpost above the Arctic Circle.
+Depart Edmonton for your charter flight* to Cambridge Bay, a remote outpost above the Arctic Circle.
 Located on the southern shores of Victoria Island, today it is a center for hunting, trapping and fishing.
 Excitement is in the air as you enjoy a welcome cocktail and cast off, bound for the fabled Northwest Passage.

 This morning you will arrive at Coningham Bay on the shore of Prince of Wales.
 Here, in the heart of the Northwest Passage, you will hope to encounter one of the most remarkable wildlife sites in the Arctic.
-This is a known hot spot for polar bears who come here to feast on Beluga whales, often caught in the rocky shallows at the entrance to the bay during low tide.
-It is not unusual to find the shoreline littered with whale skeletons – and very healthy looking polar bears!
+This is a known hot spot for polar bears who come to feast on Beluga whales, often caught in the rocky shallows at the entrance to the bay during low tide.
+It is not unusual to find the shoreline littered with whale skeletons – and very healthy-looking polar bears!

 Cruising the coastline of Devon Island, you are now in the waters of Lancaster Sound – a rich, bio-diverse region often referred to as the wildlife ‘super highway’ of the Arctic.
-You will plan to visit the old Royal Canadian Mounted Police (RCMP) outpost at Dundas Harbour, on Devon Island.
-Musk ox and Arctic hare are sometimes sighted in the vicinity and there are some great hiking options in the area.
+Massive volumes of water from Baffin Bay to the east, Beaufort Sea to the west, and from the archipelago of islands to the north combine to make a rich cocktail of nutrients supporting an abundance of Arctic wildlife.
+Plan on visiting the old Royal Canadian Mounted Police (RCMP) outpost at Dundas Harbour, situated on the southern shores of Devon Island.

 Sunshine Fjord straddles the Arctic Circle and offers terrific hiking opportunities.
 You may wish to take the extended hike, gaining some real elevation and offering wonderful views of your surroundings, or elect to take the less strenuous option along the shoreline.
-The sheltered waters of the fjord provide the kayakers with great conditions for paddling.
+The sheltered waters of the fjord provide kayakers with great conditions for paddling.

 Nestled in the heart of Cumberland Sound and the gateway to Auyuittuq National Park, the small community of Pangnirtung is beautifully situated between the mountains and the sea.
 This remote town is known for its arts and crafts and a visit to the local art gallery is a highlight.
-In addition, the Angmarlik Visitor Center has a wonderful interpretive display featuring the lifestyle of the Thule and of the modern Inuit.
+In addition, the Angmarlik Visitor Centre has a wonderful interpretive display featuring the lifestyle of the Thule and of the modern Inuit.

 All guests are required to have comprehensive travel insurance which must cover accidents, injury, illness and death, medical expenses, including any related to pre-existing medical conditions, emergency repatriation (including helicopter) and personal liability.
 It must cover cancellation, curtailment and loss of luggage and personal effects.
 You must carry proof of insurance with you and produce it if requested by expedition staff.
 The expedition team reserves the right to cancel or suspend your participation on a trip or in certain activities that comprise part of a trip, at any time, including after the commencement of your tour, with no right of refund, if you are unable to provide proof of insurance when requested.